-There have been numerous examples of banks being caught in the act of misinforming their customers, which has led to class action lawsuits being filed against these financial institutions.
+There are numerous examples of banks misinforming their customers, which has led to a flood of class action lawsuits against these financial institutions.

 The most recent example is Fifth Third Bank.
-Fifth Third Bank is in hot water due to being accused of misleading customers about the true cost of its Early Access loans.
+The banking giant is in hot water for allegedly misleading customers about the true cost of its Early Access loans.

-The lawsuit, which was initial filed in 2012, accuses Fifth Third Bank of violating the Truth in Lending Act by deceiving customers about the annual percentage rate they would pay on their loans.
+The lawsuit, initially filed in 2012, accuses Fifth Third Bank of violating the Truth in Lending Act by deceiving customers about APR rates on loans.
 The annual interest rate could be up to 15 times higher than what Fifth Third had claimed it would be.

 Maginnis Howard’s Attorneys

-If you or someone you know has been on the wrong side of misinformation from a bank, you deserve to have an experienced attorney in your corner.
+If you have been misinformed by a bank, you deserve to have an experienced attorney in your corner.
 Our firm has experience in representing consumers against financial institutions who have misled them through misleading information.

 Our firm recently received preliminary approval on a $7 Million class action settlement against a financial institution.
 We have also recovered millions of dollars for individuals in individual cases against financial institutions.
-On cases against banks, we generally provide free consultations and handle cases on a contingency basis, meaning you pay nothing unless we recover funds for you.
+We generally provide free consultations and handle cases on a contingency basis, meaning you don’t owe anything unless we win.